ps/Drinkers_Guide/README.md

 * Have a form to report offences
 * Have a tool which locates the safest bar in your area to go to
 * If we want to do something with the location, should we have real city/town names with their legitimate zip codes etc?
 We can get a list of them from [this wikipedia page](http://en.wikipedia.org/wiki/List_of_municipalities_in_New_Jersey)
+* Right now I favored Polish bars and beers.
+However, the data might visualize better if I don't favor Polish bars, just beers, so the distribution of people is still genuine to the population.

 ## Time Table ##
 This week: